-Actuarial valuation date 8/1/12 for Board of Education, 7/1/12 for General Government and 7/1/12 for Community College Actuarial cost method Projected Unit Credit Amortization method Closed period of 25 years using level percentage of pay Asset valuation method Fair Value, assumed 7.50% return Actuarial trend assumption Medical and prescription drug trend rate applied to FY 2013 is 7.00%.
-This rate decreases by 0.50% in FY 2014/2015.
-The ultimate rate is 4.20%.
+retutiui rissumptions Actuarial valuation date 12/1/14 for Board of Education, 7/1/14 for General Government and 7/1/14 for Community College Actuarial cost method Projected Unit Credit Amortization method Amortized over a closed period of 23 years using level percentage of pay.
+Asset valuation method Fair Value, Assets are assumed to earn a 7.50% return.
+Actuarial trend assumption Medical and prescription drug trend rate applied to FY 2015 is 4.50%.
+This rate will increase 0.20% in FY 2016 and 0.90% in FY 2017.
+The ultimate rate is 3.90%.
 Dental trend to be applied is 5.00% for all years.
-Interest assumption Discount rate of 4.50% Salary increases 3.00% annually
+Interest assumption Discount rate of 6.00% Salary increases 3.00% annually